 Albert Einstein has been credited with calling compound interest “the greatest mathematical discovery of all time”.
 And he is absolutely right when it comes to practical applications; especially regarding your finances.

-This is a very unique opportunity for your finances because once your portfolio reaches a certain threshold, you could theoretically live off of the residual income that your money earns each year.
-Unlike other strategies for building passive income, living off the earnings from your investments can be a 100% passive process if you choose to use a good investment such as a stock market index fund.
+Unlike some other strategies for building passive income, living off the earnings from your investments can be a 100% passive process if you choose to use a good investment such as a stock market index fund.

 2 Options – Which One Makes More Money?

-To really illustrate the points above, let me start by asking you a question: How much money would you make if you were to invest $10,000 every year for 40 years using one of two options for investing:
+To really illustrate the benefits of compound interest, let me start by asking you a question.
+How much money would you make if you were to invest $10,000 every year for 40 years using one of two options for investing: